imaneelmissaoui/Dashboards/README.md

 # Covid19 in France Dashboard

-This project is a dashoard to illustate the main trends of covid19 period in France using data collected from https://www.data.gouv.fr
+This project is a dashoard to illustrate the main trends of the covid19 period in France using data collected from https://www.data.gouv.fr

 The dashboard can be viewed [here](https://github.com/imaneelmissaoui/Dashboards/tree/main/PowerBI/Covi19_France_dashboard/Dashboard)